 To be aware of the present moment.
 In this state, the average person is able to hold seven chunks of informaton, plus or minus two.

 A style of thinking where a person focuses on the "big picture" first before "drilling down" to specific details.
-This is a style of thinking commonly associated with philosophers and artists.

 First level reality